Giackaa/LeagueOfLegends-Analysis/README.md

 Feedback and Collaboration

 I am open to suggestions and feedback as I refine my methods and learn more about data analysis and League of Legends.
 If you want to collaborate or discuss ideas, feel free to reach out!

-Disclaimer

-This repository is a work in progress.
-It will grow over time as I upload more information and tackle new challenges.
-Stay tuned for updates!